olcf/SC20_HandsOn_with_Summit/challenges/Job_Step_Viewer/README.md

 </center>
 <br>

-Your allocated node(s) highlighted in green and/or red.
+Your allocated node(s) will be highlighted in green and/or red (we will explain the colors shortly).

 ## Ascent & Summit Tour